QUESTAS GROUP

 Those suppliers who did not respond to our due diligence inquiries will continue to be actively pursued until they complete a survey.

-It is understood that we remain on a modern slavery risk identification and mitigation journey with our suppliers and expect to see our visibility into modern slavery risk in the supply chain improve and corresponding mitigation actions completed as we continue that journey.
+It is understood that we remain on a modern slavery risk identification and mitigation journey with our suppliers and expect to see our visibility into modern slavery risk in the supply chain improve with corresponding mitigation actions completed as we continue that journey.
 Our Modern Slavery Risk Mitigation Program has been designed – and will continue to be refined – with that in mind and with a view to “bring along” our entire supply chain with us on that journey to the greatest extent feasible.

 HOW THE EFFECTIVENESS OF ACTIONS TAKEN IS ASSESSED

-• Operations notifications- reported issues in business operations.
+• Operations notifications- reported issues in business operations;

 • Supplier engagement- percentage of suppliers responding to survey requests;

-• Level of high risk in supply chain- percentage of high risk suppliers in survey responses.
+• Level of high risk in supply chain- percentage of high-risk suppliers in survey responses;

 Over subsequent reporting periods, we will continue to review and enhance these KPIs and develop further metrics to assess the effectiveness of our actions.